-Hence, the only exceedance of the dioxins/furans groundwater cleanup level that is substantial and that can be reliably associated with the historical industrial operations area on the LL Apartments Parcel was at Well MW-1.
-Dioxins/furans TEQ concentrations in groundwater attenuate rapidly due to their strong tendency to sorb to soil, and the wells downgradient of historic industrial operations area do not have dioxins/furans TEQ concentrations exceeding their cleanup level.
+Dioxins/furans TEQ concentrations in groundwater attenuate rapidly due to their strong tendency to sorb to soil.
+The wells downgradient of the historical industrial operations area do not have dioxins/furans TEQ concentrations exceeding their cleanup level.

 Arsenic and PCP exceeded their cleanup levels in one well on the eastern boundary of the LL Apartments Parcel.
-This is downgradient of the concrete sump area where barrel-washing activities occurred.
+This is downgradient of the concrete sump area where barrelwashing activities occurred.

-3.6.3 Sediment
+3.3.3 Lora Lake Sediment

-Bioassay results found that surface sediment quality was protective of the ecological receptors of concern, benthic organisms.

-Of the contaminants tested, only dioxins/furans had concentrations sufficiently high for the sediment to surface water pathway to be of concern.
-Dioxins/furans TEQ concentrations ranged from 0.3 pg/g to 217 pg/g.
-While dioxins/furans strongly sorb to soil and have very low solubility in water, the National Recommended Water Quality Standard for surface water to protect human health is very low (0.005 picograms per liter).
+Bioassay results found that surface sediment quality was protective of benthic organisms.
+To evaluate the extent of contamination for the existing lake sediments and assess remedial alternatives, COC surface sediment concentrations were compared to the sediment cleanup levels as presented in the RI/FS.
+Dioxins/furans TEQ concentrations ranged from 7.55 pg/g TEQ to 217 pg/g TEQ.
+While dioxins/furans strongly sorb to soil/sediment and have very low solubility in water, the National Recommended Water Quality Standard for surface water to protect human health is very low (0.005 pg/L).
 The standard is low because dioxins/furans are highly bioaccumulative in fish.
+All other COCs were not detected at concentrations greater than the respective Cleanup Screening Levels as presented in the RI/FS.
+The extent of sediment contamination in Lora Lake was identified in the RI/FS as the entire footprint of the lake.